 The Private Label Business Model – How Expensive is it, How Complex is it and How Much Can You Really Make?

-The downside is cost of course, because you’ll need to spend money on samples and inventory up front.
-So if you don’t have at least a couple of thousand dollars to invest, it might be better to save up first (although you can get started much smaller but it will take longer to scale).
+The downside is the cost of course because you’ll need to spend money on samples and inventory upfront.
+So if you don’t have at least a couple of thousand dollars to invest, it might be better to save up first (although you can get started much smaller, but it will take longer to scale).

 Finally, how much you make is dependent on a few things.